 What are the Potential Risks and Complications of a Facelift and Neck Lift?

-If you’re thinking about getting any type of plastic surgery, there will be risks.
+If you’re considering getting any plastic surgery, there are always risks.
 The potential risks and complications of a facelift and neck lift are:

 - Poor wound healing